TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 26/Leviticus 26.23.md

 ---

-And if by these things ye will not be reformed unto me, but will walk contrary unto me;
+"'If by these things you won't be reformed to me, but will walk contrary to me;